ivan-khvostishkov/food-recommender/README.md

 # Food Recommender by NoSocial.Net

-**Food Recommender by NoSocial.Net** is a generative AI approach to the balanced diet.
-The intelligent app that tells you what to buy in a grocery store when you don't know what you want to buy.
+**Food Recommender by NoSocial.Net** is a generative AI approach to a balanced diet.
+The intelligent app that tells you what to buy in a grocery store when you don't know what to buy.

 [http://food.nosocial.net/](http://food-recommender.nosocial.net/)